Looking for things to do in Palawan, Philippines? No worries, you’re on the right place đ

 2. Visit the Underground River National Park

-The underground river is the main reason people do stop by Puerto Princesa.
-It is a UNESCO world heritage site and one of the new 7 wonders of nature.
+The underground river is the main reason people stop by Puerto Princesa.
+It’s a UNESCO World Heritage Site and one of the new 7 wonders of nature.

 3. Take a Quick Stop at Port Barton